ferCancholaCruz/breakableToy1/frontend/README.md

 - Add, edit, and delete tasks
 - Mark tasks as done or undone
 - Filter tasks by name, priority, and status
-- Sort tasks by priority and due date
+- Sort tasks by priority and/or due date
 - Paginate task results
 - Display average completion time per priority level (high, medium, low)